aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

 Aboriginal settlers arrived on the continent from Southeast Asia about 40,000 years before the first Europeans began exploration in the 17th century.
-No formal claims were made until 1770, when Capt.
+No formal territorial claims were made until 1770, when Capt.
 James COOK took possession in the name of Great Britain.
 Six colonies were created in the late 18th and 19th centuries; they federated and became the Commonwealth of Australia in 1901.
-The new country was able to take advantage of its natural resources in order to rapidly develop its agricultural and manufacturing industries and to make a major contribution to the British effort in World Wars I and II.
+The new country took advantage of its natural resources to rapidly develop agricultural and manufacturing industries and to make a major contribution to the British effort in World Wars I and II.
+In recent decades, Australia has transformed itself into an internationally competitive, advanced market economy.
+It boasted one of the OECD's fastest growing economies during the 1990s, a performance due in large part to economic reforms adopted in the 1980s.
 Long-term concerns include pollution, particularly depletion of the ozone layer, and management and conservation of coastal areas, especially the Great Barrier Reef.
-A referendum to change Australia's status, from a commonwealth headed by the British monarch to a republic, was defeated in 1999.

 People Australia